TrescherDe/small-load-carrier-dataset/README.rst

 - **SD-V2**: A baseline-extended dataset augmenting the baseline using Stable Diffusion, focusing on photorealism.

-- **Testvideo**: A dataset containing images of the small load carrier, a small storage box with similar material properties, and other distracting objects in a real warehouse environment.
+- **Test video**: A dataset containing real images of the small load carrier, a small storage box with similar material properties, and other distracting objects in a possible use case scenario.

 Citation